Lake Huron Medical Center congratulates Daisy Award Recipient Cory Messing,

 Patrick and the family received from his nurses during his illness.

-Lake Huron Medical Center thanks Kathy for everything she does each and
+Lake Huron Medical Center thanks Cory for everything he does each and every

-every day to provide our patients and their families with high-quality,
+day to provide our patients and their families with high-quality, compassionate care.